Epic Daytrip Bizerte Cape Angela and Ichkeul UNESCO Bird Watching

 4

-Discover the breathtaking beauty of Ichkeul Lake and its enchanting wetland, a vital stopover for hundreds of thousands of migrating birds, including elegant ducks, majestic geese, graceful storks, and vibrant pink flamingos.
-This stunning lake is the last remnant of a once vast system that spanned North Africa.
+Discover the breathtaking beauty of Lake Ichkeul and its enchanting wetland, an essential stopover for hundreds of thousands of birds, including elegant ducks, majestic geese, graceful storks and vibrant flamingos.

 What's not included